pedrocatre/pixyll/_posts/2017-04-04-docker-troubleshooting-mac.md

 ## Get back your disk space

 If you are on a mac the tip above is like a band aid for a broken leg.
 Eventually you'll see the disk space issue again.
 This is because there is a [bug on docker for mac that causes the Docker.qcow2 file to never shrink](https://github.com/docker/for-mac/issues/371){:target="_blank"}.
-Hopefully by the time you read this the problem will have been solved.
+I hope that by the time you read this the problem will have been solved.
 Check [github](https://github.com/docker/for-mac/issues/371){:target="_blank"} to find out the status of the issue.

 In case it is not fixed, what you can do is to follow one of the many workarounds suggested on the issue thread.
 I followed @wbednarski's suggestion to delete Docker.qcow2. __Notice you can only follow this suggestion if you are OK with removing all image/containers__.